DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

 Generally, you don’t need to make any special preparations for an eye pressure test.
 Your contact lenses must be removed before the test, so it’s recommended that you either wear eyeglasses to the appointment or at least have them handy.
 To achieve accurate readings, it’s suggested that you not wear anything tight around your neck, such as a snug turtleneck sweater or a choker.
 You also need to be as relaxed as possible.
 Strenuous exercise and caffeine consumption are also discouraged before the exam.

 Tell your eye doctor about any prior eye injuries you’ve had.
-Your doctor administers eye drops prior to the exam, which should numb your eyes for about 10 to 30 minutes.
+Your ophthalmologist or optometrist in New York City administers eye drops prior to the exam, which should numb your eyes for about 10 to 30 minutes.
 Not only do the eye drops function as an anesthetic, but they also possess a yellow die that glows in blue light.
-So make sure your doctor knows if you have any allergic reactions to eye drops or if your family has a history of glaucoma.
+So make sure your ophthalmologist or optometrist in New York City knows if you have any allergic reactions to eye drops or if your family has a history of glaucoma.